windley/CS462-Event-Edition/project/Lab4.md

 # Drivers

 Your drivers will still maintain a database of flower shops and ESLs.
 When a driver sees a **rfq:deliver_ready** event from the Guild, it will respond to the flower shop directly as it has in the past.
-The Guild _does not_ intermediate the bid process.
+The Guild need not intermediate the bid process.

 The driver needs some way to notify his system when he has completed the actual delivery.
 You may use Twilio (as in Lab 3) or some other method.